Hepatitis B Panel Blood Test

 The Hepatitis B Panel is a series of blood tests used to detect current or past infections with the Hepatitis B virus.
 It can also be used to verify the status of immunity to Hepatitis B. The three tests included in this panel are the Surface Antibody, Surface Antigen, and Core Antibody.

 Hep B is a viral liver infection which is spread through exposure to infected blood or bodily fluids.
 It is the most common cause of acute viral Hepatitis.
 Hepatitis B infections often show no symptoms but when symptoms do occur they are often described as flu-like.
 Common symptoms include abdominal pain, fever, loss of appetite, nausea, joint pain, fatigue, jaundice, and dark colored urine.
-Chronic Hep B infections can cause serious health complications like Cirrhosis and Liver Cancer.
+Chronic Hep B infections can cause serious health complications such as Cirrhosis and Liver Cancer.

 To gain a comprehensive understanding of Hepatitis B, this three part panel covers many aspects regarding the timeline of a possible infection.